Soviet submarine K-19

-On its initial voyage on 4 July 1961, she suffered a complete loss of coolant to one of its two reactors.
+On its initial voyage on 4 July 1961, K-19 suffered a complete loss of coolant to one of its two reactors.
 A backup system included in the design was not installed, so the captain ordered members of the engineering crew to find a solution to avoid a nuclear meltdown.
 Sacrificing their own lives, the engineering crew jury-rigged a secondary coolant system and kept the reactor from a meltdown.
 Twenty-two crew members died during the following two years.
 The submarine experienced several other accidents, including two fires and a collision.
 The series of accidents inspired crew members to nickname the submarine "Hiroshima".